 Hypnotherapy for depression and anxiety Sydney

-Overcome anxiety, stress and depression with Sydney Hypnosis
+Overcome trauma, anxiety, stress and depression with Sydney Hypnosis

 General anxiety disorders and underlying feelings

 In some cases, anxiety disorders occur in connection with depression or other mental illnesses.
-Although feelings of anxiety have severe consequences for people’s lives, they are a useful signal.
+Although feelings of anxiety have severe consequences for people’s lives, they are a helpful signal.

 Trauma is a somatic experience.
 Even if there’s no cognitive memory – the body always remembers.
-Here’s the clue, the body is calling for attention to find a resolution for a conflict.
+Here’s the clue: the body is calling for attention to find a resolution to a conflict.

 As a clinical hypnotherapist, I understand anxiety and pain as information or a signal for help when the organism strives to solve a problem.

-How hypnosis for anxiety and stress can help you
+How neuro-trance psychotherapy and hypnosis for anxiety and stress can help you?

 The root cause of these conditions is usually trauma.
-Anxiety, depression may occur in different forms such as social phobias, panic attacks and generalised anxiety disorder.
+Anxiety and depression may occur in different forms, such as social phobias, panic attacks and generalised anxiety disorder.
 The reasons for the presence of anxiety disorders vary individually.

-The initial hypnotherapy appointment involves a pre-talk were the I can understand the client’s circumstances.
+The initial hypnotherapy appointment involves a pre-talk where I can understand the client’s circumstances.

 The good news is that depression, anxiety and social phobias can be treated very well with hypnosis therapy by resolving the trauma.
 Hypnotherapy can help clients to overcome their fears and grow healthy self-esteem.